combustion-inc/combustion-documentation/README.md

 The [Predictive Probe BLE Specification](probe_ble_specification.rst) describes how the Predictive Probe sends and receives data over BLE.

+The [Kitchen Timer BLE Specification](timer_ble_specification.rst) describes how the Kitchen Timer sends and receives data over BLE.

 ## About Combustion Inc.

 We build nice things that make cooking more enjoyable.
 Like a thermometer that's wireless, oven-safe, and uses machine learning to do what no other thermometer can: predict your food’s cooking and resting times with uncanny accuracy.